EliEladElrom/roomsjs/README.md

 Front-end dependencies: `jquery.js`, transporter such as `socket.io.js`

-Download complete front-end example from here see `public` folder:
+Download complete front-end example from here see `client` folder:
 [https://github.com/EladElrom/roomsjs-client](https://github.com/EladElrom/roomsjs-client)

 ## Example

 Back-end code to create the rooms services and connect to database and/or 3rd party APIs for streaming;